Residential Network Update

 What impact will this have on my connectivity?

-KAUST students, faculty, employees, residents, dependents, and visitors will still be able to access the Internet and all official KAUST services that are published internally or externally by the University both in the offices and Campus Spine and at home with no change in their experience.
-Published services include websites, applications, and University digital resources.
+Students, faculty, employees, residents, dependents, and visitors can still access the internet and all official KAUST services, whether published internally or externally, both on campus and at home.
+This includes websites, applications, and University digital resources.

-If you find that a resource, webpage, system, etc., is not accessible from the home network and you believe that you have a valid business or academic justification, we kindly request you to open a ticket with the IT Service Desk by calling 012-808-0910 or through VITA, the IT Chatbot.
+If a resource, webpage, or system is not accessible from your home network and you have a valid academic or business reason for needing access, please open a ticket with the IT Service Desk by calling 012-808-0910 or through VITA, the IT Chatbot.